benengrboxcast/scrabbled/docs/design_requirements.md

 ---

+## Implementation

+For detailed implementation tasks and tracking, see [implementation_checklist.md](implementation_checklist.md).

-This implementation plan provides a solid foundation for building a production-ready Scrabble game in Go with room for future enhancements and scaling.
+This design document provides the architectural foundation for building a production-ready Scrabble game in Go with room for future enhancements and scaling.